Checklist for applications for clinical trials with medical devices

 5. Requirements for the Investigator's Brochure

-The Investigator's Brochure (IB) must contain clinical and non-clinical information about the medical device under test that is relevant to the trial and is available at the time of application.
+The investigator's brochure (IB) shall contain clinical and non-clinical information on the device intended for testing in question that is relevant to the trial and which is available at the time of application.

-The purpose of the IB is to provide guidance and a clear understanding to the investigator and other individuals involved in the trial about the possible risks and side effects of the trial, as well as the specific tests, observations, and safety precautions that are necessary during the execution of the trial.
+The purpose of the IB is to provide the investigator and other persons involved in the trial with guidance and a clear understanding of the possible risks and side effects of the trial, as well as what specific tests, observations and safety measures are necessary during the conduct of the trial.

-The IB should be clearly identifiable and particularly contain the following information:
+The IB must be clearly identifiable and in particular contain the following information:

 3. Version number